wongkokian/ClientBook/docs/UserGuide.md

    | `delete 3` | Deletes the 3rd contact in the displayed list (i.e. deletes `Charlotte Oliveiro`) |
    | `exit` | Exits ClientBook |

-Please refer to the [Feature-Description](#feature-description) section below for the full list of commands and their descriptions.
+Please refer to the [Feature Description](#feature-description) section below for the full list of commands and their descriptions.

 [Return to Table of Contents](#table-of-contents)